WireGuard/wireguard-linux-compat/README.md

-# WireGuard for Linux 3.10 - 5.14 with obfuscation support
+# notWG - obfuscated secure tunnel for Linux 3.10 - 5.14, based on WireGuard

 There are several ways DPI can detect WireGurad traffic